A Biblical Rebuttal of "The Fulfillment of the Promises of God"

 The one who spoke with me had a gold measuring rod to measure the city, and its gates and its wall.
 The city is laid out as a square, and its length is as great as the width; and he measured the city with the rod, fifteen hundred miles; its length and width and height are equal.

-If the New Earth will be the same size as current earth, it would mean that a city (New Jerusalem) whose size is 1500 miles cubic would rest upon a planet which is only 8000 miles in diameter.
+If the New Earth will be the same size as current earth, it would mean that a city (New Jerusalem) whose size is ~1500 miles cubic would rest upon a planet which is only 8000 miles in diameter.
 Such scene would be grotesque with proportions that would be cartoonish.
-Continuing with this thought is the fact that most earth satellites would travel through the lower levels of the city (if satellites existed – which they won’t).
+Continuing with this thought is the fact that most earth satellites would travel through the lower levels of the city (if satellites existed–which they very likely won’t!).
 The upper levels of the New Jerusalem would be in deep space.]

 “But the blessings and curses of the Mosaic Covenant are not limited to the new heavens and a new earth …” How about, Dr. Belcher, you show us first how the Mosaic Covenant can even be applied during the time of the New Heavens and the New Earth!?
-This is an indefensible position!
+This is an indefensible, and idiotic, position!

 Then I saw a new heaven and a new earth; for the first heaven and the first earth passed away, and there is no longer any sea.